-This graph shows only one dimension - cognitive indicating that you have knowledge about this aspect, without necessarily engaging your feelings.
-You might use this information to explore your emotions.
+This graph shows only one dimension - cognitive meaning that you have an intellectual understanding about this aspect.
+You are not necessarily engaging your feelings nor converting them into actions.
+You might use this information to explore your emotions related to this aspect of the sustainability mindset, and perhaps find ways to convert your understanding into actions.